egustavsson/runExomeDepth/README.md

 conda deactivate
 ```

-### 2. Install ExomeDepth and required R packages
+### 3. Install ExomeDepth and required R packages
 While base R and R essentials are installed throught the conda environment, required R packages, including `ExomeDepth` are installed by running the script `install-packages.R`.

 From the `./runExomDepth` directory, the script can be ran like this:

 ```bash
 Rscript install-packages.R
 ```

-R packages also only needs to be installed once and are saved within the conda environment.
+Installing R packages using this script only needs to be done once, and are saved within the conda environment.

 ### 2. Call CNVs with ExomeDepth

 #### Input data
-To run the `ExomeDepth.R` you need the following input data:
+The main script to call CNVs with is `ExomeDepth.R`.
+First make sure you have the following input data:

 | Parameter | Description |
 | --- | --- |